BobBuildTool/bob/doc/manual/configuration.rst

 Example::

     policies:
-        relativeIncludes: False
+        defaultFileMode: False

-This will explicitly request old behaviour for the `relativeIncludes` policy.
+This will explicitly request old behaviour for the ``defaultFileMode`` policy.

 .. _configuration-config-scriptLanguage: